alibabacloud-howto/function-compute-with-oss-trigger/README.md

 1. Create a service.
 2. Create a function that encodes the business logic.
-3. Trigger function execution.
-Use an event to trigger the execution of a function.
+3. Trigger function execution via an event.
 4. View function execution logs.
 5. Monitor the service and create alarms.